Freakling/Blueprint-AKV-Certificate/README.md

 #### Access Control Configuration

 1. **RBAC and Policies**:
-   - Use Azure AD to manage application identities.
+   - Create an Azure AD identity for each application (e.g., AppAIdentity for AppA).
-   - Configure Key Vault Access Policies to restrict access.
+   - Assign the `Key Vault Certificate User` role to AppAIdentity for the Key Vault containing CertificateA.
+   - Ensure no other identities have access to this Key Vault.

+2. **Example Policy Configuration for AppA**:
+   - **Key Vault Name**: `KeyVault-AppA`
+   - **Assigned Role**: `Key Vault Certificate User`
+   - **Assigned Identity**: `AppAIdentity`

-2. **Monitoring and Auditing**:
+3. **Monitoring and Auditing**:
-   - Enable logging and monitoring for Key Vault access.
+   - Enable logging and monitoring for each Key Vault.
-   - Regularly audit access policies and certificates.
+   - Regularly audit access policies and certificate usage.

 ### Conclusion

 This blueprint ensures secure and controlled management of client certificates, providing the necessary flexibility for different organizational structures and needs.
 By centralizing or distributing Key Vault management, the organization can choose the most suitable approach to meet their requirements while ensuring robust security and compliance.
+The revised Option A ensures alignment with the principle of least privilege by segregating access to certificates, enhancing security, and maintaining centralized control.